sarah-zhan/birds-classification/README.md

 # [Birds Classification](https://www.kaggle.com/datasets/gpiosenka/100-bird-species/data)

 - Data set of 525 bird species from Kaggle.
-84635 training images, 2625 test images(5 images per species) and 2625 validation images(5 images per species).
+84,635 training images, 2,625 test images(5 images per species) and 2,625 validation images(5 images per species).
 You can download the data in Kaggle.
-Since the file is too large, I have NOT uploaded the archive.zip of the dataset here.
+Since the data files are too large, I have NOT uploaded the dataset here.
 It includes train/valid/test dataset, a csv file, and a trained model from the owner of the dataset.
 We would NOT use the model because we will train it on our own.
 - Objective: to use tensorflow, keras to train a model using the dataset and we can use our trained model to make a prediction
-- Use cloud GPU for the training
+- I have used [Saturn Cloud](https://saturncloud.io/) free tier for this project
 - All details are in `birds-classification-model-training.ipynb`

 ## EDA